• Skip to main content

 BMW S55 Stock Turbos Max Boost

 We see this question come up often with various answers.
 What is the max boost S55 stock twin turbos can handle?
 How much PSI can they handle without completely killing longevity?
 These are valid questions but, unfortunately, there is no one size fits all answer.
-In this guide, we will lay it out as straight forward as possible and provide additional insight.
+In this guide, we will lay it out as straightforward as possible and provide additional insight.

 *S55 Doc Race Upgraded Twin Turbo Kit pictured above